gumaerc-testorg/7.003-Spring-2022/content/pages/experiment-3-lab-day-7.md

 ### Supporting Files

-**Note:** The (.dna) files used in this course contain DNA sequence data that are necessary to complete the in-lab questions.
-[SnapGene](https://www.snapgene.com/) is a molecular biology software application that is used to view and work with these files and is available to [try for free](https://www.snapgene.com/free-trial).
+**Note:** The (.dna) files used in this course contain DNA sequence data that are necessary to complete the in-lab questions. {{% resource_link "3e4d157b-7421-41e8-9e3c-c3c85691b549" "SnapGene" %}} is a molecular biology software application that is used to view and work with these files and is available to {{% resource_link "2d26e4be-91f1-47ea-bca9-2e3e0237d465" "try for free" %}}.

 {{% resource_link "8fdcd058-008e-41de-b4e2-c45b774edb41" "pRSQ2-URA3 Plasmid (.dna)" %}}